theceo1/trustbank-v4.0.2/docs/2FA.md

 ## Overview

-The TrustBank platform implements a robust two-factor authentication system to enhance security for sensitive operations.
+The trustBank platform implements a robust two-factor authentication system to enhance security for sensitive operations.
 This document outlines the implementation details, usage, and security considerations.

 ## Features